marklogic/marklogic-docker/README.md

 <insert admin password>
 ```

-Once the files are ready, run the following command to start the MarkLogic container.
+Once the files are ready, run the following command to start the MarkLogic Server container.

 ```
 $ docker-compose -f marklogic-3n-centos.yaml up -d
 ```

-Above command will start three docker containers running MarkLogic named bootstrap, node2 and, node3.
+Above command will start three docker containers running MarkLogic Server named bootstrap, node2 and, node3.
 Run below command to verify if the conatiners are running,
 ```
 $ docker ps
 ```